 Byrdseed.com is a resource for teachers who work with gifted and talented students.
 If you work with this population, you know that textbooks do little to address their unique needs, leading to boredom, apathy, and behavior problems.
-Hopefully you’ll find tools and ideas to help you reach these kids.
+Hopefully, you’ll find tools and ideas to help you reach these kids.

 What is “Gifted and Talented”?

 Depending on your location, your school might use a term like GATE, GT, TAG, HAL, or Highly Capable.
-These students are wildly diverse, but are often highly creative, complex thinkers with unexpected social and emotional needs.
-They develop asynchronously, or out-of-sync, so in some aspects they are on-level, but in others they could be far beyond their peer group (Kathi Kearney explains how her 6-year-old studied algebra, but also couldn’t tie her shoes.
+These students are wildly diverse but are often highly creative, complex thinkers with unexpected social and emotional needs.
+They develop asynchronously, or out-of-sync, so in some aspects they are on-level, but in others, they could be far beyond their peer group (Kathi Kearney explains how her 6-year-old studied algebra, but also couldn’t tie her shoes).
 In some US states, gifted programs fall under special education, and students may even be required to have an individualized education plan or IEP.

 A major problem in the field is that there’s no agreed upon definition of “Gifted and Talented”!
-The US’ National Association for Gifted Children (NAGC) has to link to 50 state separately since they all have different definitions.
+The US’ National Association for Gifted Children (NAGC) has to link to 50 states separately since they all have different definitions.

 I, personally, think the label sounds too positive and leads to unreasonable expectations and stereotypes.
 Teachers, parents, and students themselves may expect those identified as gifted to be compliant, “good at school”, and well-organized.
 They may be none of these things.
 These stereotypes lead to the wrong students being identified for gifted programs, while kids who really need the special services are considered too messy, loud, or uncooperative.
-We also see overrepresentation of white and Asian students in gifted programs [1, 2].
+We also see an overrepresentation of white and Asian students in gifted programs [1, 2].

 - I love Bertie Kingore’s explanation of high-achieving versus gifted to clarify a gifted kid versus one who is “good at school.”